9/10

 Polymarket is currently in a transitional phase when it comes to U.S. operations.
 The platform was previously available in the country before a settlement with the Commodity Futures Trading Commission (CFTC) led to restrictions for U.S. users.

-It's essential to never try a workaround when it comes to sites like Polymarket, and to only use prediction markets you can readily access.
-For a more detailed look at regulation and how the CFTC operates, make sure to check out the Action Network prediction market regulation guide.
+For a more detailed look at regulation and how the CFTC operates, make sure to check out our prediction market regulation guide.

 Polymarket Election Markets: Responsible Trading

 Trading political event contracts with Polymarket can definitely add some extra intrigue to an election or following the news cycle, as you can essentially profit from your knowledge of current events.
-However, you're risking your own money with prediction market apps like Polymarket, meaning you definitely need to practice responsible trading.
+However, you're risking your own money with prediction market apps like Polymarket, where prices move fast, rumors travel faster, and a market price is never a guarantee.

 One of the best responsible trading practices is setting your own limits and never spending beyond those limits.
 Plus, keep in mind that even though the probability is shown by different contract prices, that doesn't mean it's completely accurate.